Gerhard W. Weber: Scientific work

 Weber has dedicated most of his career to the computer-aided study of morphology and functional anatomy of hominin fossils, recent humans, and their closest relatives.
 One of his first significant contributions was in auxology, describing the relationship of adult human body height to month of birth for the first time.
-As part of an international research team, Weber examined three-dimensional digital models of teeth found in the Grotta del Cavallo, which were originally thought to be Neanderthal teeth.
-However, the analysis by Weber and the research team in 2011 showed that they were deciduous teeth of modern humans.
+Weber’s paleoanthropological work reaches from field work in Pliocene sediments in Ethiopia over Australopithecine studies in South Africa to Upper Paleolithic Europeans when three-dimensional digital models of teeth found in the Grotta del Cavallo were examined, originally thought to be Neanderthal teeth.
+However, the analysis by Weber and the research team in 2011 showed that they were deciduous teeth of very early European modern humans.
+Weber continued work on early modern humans, particularly Israeli fossils from Manot Cave and Misliya Cave, one of the earliest Homo sapiens out of Africa (~185,000 years ago).
 In addition, Weber and a research team examined archaeological finds from Nesher-Ramla in Israel.
 These were dated to an age of 130,000 years and showed that precursors of Neanderthals existed earlier than assumed in countries along the eastern Mediterranean.
 In addition, the team found that the Nesher-Ramla hominin was not a classic Neanderthal, but a previously unknown type of human.
+One of Weber’s archaeological publications concerns the re-examination of the Ephesos skull, which was not only scientifically acknockwledged but also featured in several print and online media.
+He and his team were able to demonstrate that the Ephesos skull, which had long been presumed to be Cleopatra’s sister Arsionoe IV’s, in fact belonged to an unknown boy at the age of 11 – 14 years at death with severe developmentat defects.